jakiee3y/Python_ST7735/README.md

 If red and blue exchanged, add disp.command([0x36, 0x68]) after disp.begin() If black and white reversed, add disp.command(0x21) after disp.begin()

-But if you want shorter time in initializing, the lib code musted be modified.
+If you want shorter time in initializing, the lib code musted be modified.

 Python ST7735
 =======================